 2. Thermostat Problems

 If your AC unit begins to behave erratically, coming on and shutting off at odd intervals, the culprit could be the thermostat sensor, so check to see if it’s somehow gotten knocked out of position.
 It’s located right next to the evaporative coil, and you can adjust its location by bending the wire that holds it in place.

 If you live in an area where atmospheric humidity is part of the overall climate picture, you’ll need to check your AC unit’s condensate drain on a regular basis to ensure it hasn’t become clogged.
 A clogged drain will interfere with normal functioning.

 Low refrigerant levels could indicate that the unit has developed a leak.
 Although it may be tempting to simply add more refrigerant, it’s best to let a trained technician handle the problem, especially since the system will probably need to be recharged.

 If electrical components such as fan controls and the compressor are worn out, the system simply won’t turn on.
 A professional can check these and replace the parts, if necessary.
 This may also be a sign that your system is due to be replaced.

-Please feel free to contact us at Jco Heating and Air Conditioning at your convenience for more information on keeping your HVAC system in top condition.
+Please feel free to contact us at Jco Heating A/C Electrical at your convenience for more information on keeping your HVAC system in top condition.
 We service all of Lane County, Oregon and offer 24/7 Emergency HVAC Services.